ijnekenamay/picotracker_alt-pcb/README.md

 | 6N138 | 1 | DIP-8 SMD(Just cut off the normal DIP8 leg.) |
 | lipo battery | 1 | I use 1200mAh and need less recharging. |
 | other | * | Other pin headers and sockets.
 We need standoff bolts, nuts, screws, and lots of them. |
+-It is recommended to use short pin headers and to solder directly without using sockets.
+At the very least, the effective depth of the 3D printer back panel is only 11 mm, which would interfere with the use of pin sockets. (but i wanted to go thin)